-When you need to get heavy, all you want to do is slam your foot into the floor and let your guitar roar like Satan himself just stubbed his toe.
+When you need to get really heavy, all you want to do is slam your foot into the floor and let your guitar roar like Satan himself just stubbed his hoof.
 Of course, with umpteen distortion pedals on the market, it’s confusing and quite daunting to know which stompbox you need to get the tone you want.

 Below are the five best distortion pedals on the market right now to kickstart your journey into distorted metal madness.
 Warning: We are not responsible for your neighbours calling the police.

 The Boss DS-1 is one of the most iconic pedals of all time, but let’s be clear: this isn’t the DS-1 mark II; the DS-1X is very much its own beast.